Minturn, Colorado: Demographics

-There were 399 households, out of which 27.3% had children under the age of 18 living with them, 48.9% were married couples living together, 7.5% had a female householder with no husband present, and 38.6% were non-families.
-20.1% of all households were made up of individuals, and 1.8% had someone living alone who was 65 years of age or older.
-The average household size was 2.68 and the average family size was 3.14.

-In the town, the population was spread out, with 20.2% under the age of 18, 12.8% from 18 to 24, 43.2% from 25 to 44, 18.5% from 45 to 64, and 5.2% who were 65 years of age or older.
-The median age was 32 years.
-For every 100 females, there were 116.2 males.
-For every 100 females age 18 and over, there were 121.9 males.

-The median income for a household in the town was $51,736, and the median income for a family was $53,750.
-Males had a median income of $32,350 versus $26,750 for females.
-The per capita income for the town was $23,135.
-About 4.3% of families and 5.4% of the population were below the poverty line, including 5.9% of those under age 18 and 3.2% of those age 65 or over.
+Of the 561 housing units, 80.21% were occupied.
+The homeownership rate was 61%, and the median rent was $1,898.
+The median household income was $101,950, while the median family income was $109,196.
+4.8% of the population was in poverty.

+As for education, 13.8% reached high school or equivalent, 21.1% had some college but no degree, 4.1% had an associate degree, 38.9% had a bachelor's degree, and 21.3% had a graduate degree.
+The average travel time to work was 17 minutes, and the employment rate was 79.2%.

 History

 The town is named for Robert Bowne Minturn, Jr., who was vice president of the Denver and Rio Grande Western Railroad that founded the town.
 He was also a member of Grinnell, Minturn & Co.

 Minturn's oldest families settled at the confluence of Gore Creek and the Eagle River in the late 1800s.
 Some created homesteads and farmed the land, while others mined silver in the mountains high above town.
 With the arrival of the Denver & Rio Grande Railroad in 1887, Minturn quickly developed into a booming crossroads for transportation and industry.
 By the turn of the century, a growing population of mining and railroad workers and their families raised the demand for business and services in town.
 In response, Minturn was incorporated on November 15, 1904.

-Minturn has adapted to several major changes in the local economy over the decades, including the development of Vail and Beaver Creek ski resorts, the closing of the Gilman mine, and the abandonment of rail lines through Minturn.
+Minturn has adapted to several major changes in the local economy over the decades, including the development of Vail and Beaver Creek ski resorts, the closing of the Gilman mine, and the idling of rail lines through Minturn.
 Despite this transformation from the Old West to the new, Minturn maintains its distinctive character, architecture and quality of life.